LaneGarner/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?

+   actor_id

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+   indicates NOT NULL

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+   Two, the red diamonds

 ##### ER Diagram upload